Learning-Based Phase Compression and Quantization for Massive MIMO CSI Feedback with Magnitude-Aided Information: System Model

-Subsequently, to further reduce the feedback overhead, the DL CSI matrix $\mathbf{H}$ is compressed and quantized as codewords by the encoder at the UE for recovery at the gNB.
+Subsequently, to further reduce the feedback overhead, the DL CSI matrix $\mathbf{H}$ is encoded at the UE and recovered by the gNB.
 The recovered DL CSI matrix can be expressed as